Becksteinlab/zarrtraj/joss_paper/paper.md

 the ability to share generated data provide new constraints on research in this field.
-While exposing download links on the open internet offers one solution this problem, molecular dynamics trajectories are often massive files which are slow to download and expensive to store at scale, so a solution which could prevent this duplication of storage and uneccessary download step would be more ideal.
+While exposing download links on the open internet offers one solution this problem, molecular dynamics trajectories are often massive files which are slow to download and expensive to store at scale, so a solution which could prevent this duplication of storage and unnecessary download step would be more ideal.

 Enter `Zarrtraj`, an `MDAnalysis` [@MDAnalysis:2016] `MDAKit` [@MDAKits:2023] which enables